TuTuAk/springboot-DB-Cloudfoundry-Georges2017/README.md

 The manifest.yml is used cloudFoundry to locate the jar file located /spring-music-master/build/libs.

 You can test the app by following the following cloudfoundry hyperlink: https://spring-music-georges2017-undeprecative-secretariat.cfapps.io/
+(I have stopped the app to avoid billing from cloed foundry but i can start it upon your request if necessary )

 Georges A.
 http://achillevanhoutte.blogspot.nl/